ir33k/prebble/README.md

 watchface got 46 hearts.
 This is the best score on the first page with all watchfaces making me very proud and happy.

+### 2023.09.24 Sun 05:05 - Why won't you die?

+Just watched [Pebble Smartwatch: From $230 Million to Zero][] and it was surprising to see that despite being "dead" people still talk about Pebble.
+[Rebble Discord][] is still active too.
+And there are new watchfaces in Pebble store.
+Looks like ideas are bulletproof.

+And speaking of ideas.
+Seeing that pRebble watchface has now more than 60 hearts ([pRebble - basalt][]) I started thinking on new idea.
+There is a chance that there will be second edition of Hackathon.
+Should I join?
+What should I do?

+One idea is to extend this watchface with one last missing feature that many watchfaces have.
+That is weather forecasting.
+Other idea is to do something completely opposite this time.
+So pRebble was all about being practical and well designed with readability as number one top priority.
+What about going to polar opposite with something that is fun, innovative and just to show off to friends.
+You know like [Perspective][] watchface.
+Or maybe something that is just a pretty picture.
+I always loved watchfaces from [dezign999][].
+I also like the idea of having mini virtual world as watchface where you collect points by wearing the watchface or by collecting steps and then you can exchange them for more stuff that you can put into this world like in [Steppet][].
+I could also do an app this time.
+I would probably ended up making a game.

+Anyway.
+There is a time to think of another "bulletproof" idea.
+And when the time comes - I will be ready.

 [Hackathon #001]: https://rebble.io/hackathon-001/
 [Install pip for Python2.7 in Debian 11 Bullseye]: https://blog.emacsos.com/pip2-in-debian-11-bullseye.html